 Bart Ehrman tells us that he began as a “born-again” Christian in high school.
 At 17 years of age he went to Moody Bible Institute where, he tells us, he became passionate in his quest to know more about the bible.
 From there he went to Wheaton College and then to Princeton College, an institution well known for its theological liberalism and critical views of scripture, and where his faith and understanding of the bible totally crashed.
 He tells us that when he came to Princeton Theological Seminary, he was aware of their liberal theology and prepared himself against it.
 But, as one would expect when you go to such an institution, you will change.
 And Ehrman did change his view of the bible.
 He says he didn’t change his mind willingly but went down kicking and screaming.
 He says he prayed, wrestled, resisted – but sadly, he still went down.
 And finally he understood that his former view of the bible was wrong.
 He rejected the orthodox understanding of God, Jesus, the gospel, the bible, heaven and hell, and replaced it with a myth – the lie of liberal theology.
 He went to Princeton as a believer in Jesus and the bible but while he was there, he changed his mind, and instead of being a bible believer, he became a bible doubter.

-What Really Happened to Bart Ehrman
+What Really Happened to Bart Ehrman?

 What Professor Ehrman learned at Princeton was that the bible contains errors.
 This changed his whole outlook and understanding and from that point he abandoned his fundamentalist Christian world view and began his career as an historian.
 He now teaches that as it is today the bible cannot be the word of God because it contains mistakes, discrepancies, and contradictions to such an extent that it cannot be trusted; there are no original manuscripts; the authors of most of its books are unknown to us; therefore God has not preserved the bible and we don’t know what was originally written in it.

-It would be presumptuous of me to disagree with Professor Ehrman as to what caused his loss of faith.
+I acknowledge that it is presumptuous of me to disagree with Professor Ehrman as to what caused his loss of faith.
 However, in the light of his own words in his book, I can’t help but believe his collapse of confidence in the inerrancy of the bible (the written Word of God) caused a collapse of faith in Jesus (the living Word of God), which led to his ultimately abandoning Jesus.
 Jesus had become nothing more than an example, someone or something to emulate.
 But it took fifteen years for him to acknowledge to himself that this is what had happened.
 He lied to himself during those fifteen years, telling himself that he was still a Christian.
 But without a right view of Jesus and the bible, his idea of what a Christian is was just that – his idea.
 Indeed, everything he believed about God, Jesus, Christianity, the bible, heaven, hell – it was all just his idea; there was no longer any substance to what he believed.
 And so, after fifteen years, he felt safe enough or disillusioned enough to deny God altogether, justifying it by saying that because of all the senseless suffering in the world, he found it impossible to believe that a loving God was in control of it (Ehrman p.15-17).

 A Christian Without a Bible

 I’m surprised that Professor Ehrman seems to actually believe that the reason he became agnostic was the “senseless pain and suffering in the world” – I would have thought that the discovery that the bible was wrong and full of errors would be enough reason for that.
 But this is the way of self-deception.
 He admits he had already lost the faith in God which results in absolute trust in him when he stopped being a fundamentalist.
 Although he says he continued as a Christian for the next fifteen years, the foundation was gone and it was only a matter of time before he was confronted by a challenge to his “faith” sufficiently strong to bring it down around his ears.
 The jellyfish type of faith he had adopted meant he had been playing religious games all that time, but true faith had departed from him (or rather, he had abandoned it) long since.
 It reminds me of when Samson’s hair had been shorn while he slept on Delilah’s lap: “And she said, The Philistines be upon thee, Samson.
-And he awoke out of his sleep, and said, I will go out as at other times before and shake myself.
-And he wist not that the LORD was departed from him” (Judges 16:20).
+And he awoke out of his sleep, and said, I will go out as at other times before, and shake myself.
+And he wist not (did not know) that the LORD was departed from him” (Judges 16:20).

 The kind of faith that Professor Ehrman was left with is feeble and doesn’t have the strength to lift the skin off a rice pudding.
 No wonder he finds it impossible to believe that the God of the bible is in control.
 His liberal theology has emasculated God and now, when he turns to him, he finds an effeminate god who sits helplessly in a mythological heaven, unable or unwilling or too callous, to do anything about suffering in this world.
 He’s robbed God of his sovereignty and power and justice, and then blames him for not doing anything.
 And he’s reduced Jesus Christ to nothing more than a good example.
 But this raises a question – if the bible is just a book written by men, and is full of contradictions and errors, how does Professor Ehrman know that Jesus is a good example, because the bible is where we get our knowledge of Jesus from in the first place?
 So, in order to maintain some kind of religion which he likes to think of as Christianity, he’s invented his own god to replace the one he’s abandoned, and his own religion to replace the one he’s junked, thus replacing a myth with a lie.